How to pronounce allegory

 Another well-known allegorical work is “The Pilgrim’s Progress” by John Bunyan.
 The protagonist, Christian, embarks on a journey that symbolizes a person’s progression through life.
 The characters and settings Christian encounters along the way are representative of different virtues, vices, and obstacles that one may encounter on their own spiritual or moral journey.

-See also How to find a hornets nest
+See also How to pronounce baguette

 How to pronounce “allegory”?